RetributionByRevenue/json_easy2use/README.md

 # How this works?
 I made a series of custom macro's for Rust's Serde JSON crate.
 This will make it easier to work with JSON if you are familiar with Python or JavaScript.

+# Now added support for Saving and Loading <3

 Let's take a look how this works.

 consider the following: